-Coverage of recommended breastfeeding practices varies substantially among the OIC regions (Figure 4.10).
-The share of infants which are breastfed within one hour of birth ranges from 33% in SA to 51% in MENA region.
-On the other hand, in terms of continued breastfeeding at 2 years of age, coverage ranges from 29% in ECA to 68% in SA region.
-In general, data from three indicators relating to breastfeeding reveals that children in SSA, MENA and ECA region remained particularly vulnerable to malnutrition.
-Regarding the introduction of complementary food, EAP region registered the highest coverage rate of 91% whereas, about two thirds of infants were introduced to solid, semi-solid or soft foods at 6 to 8 months in MENA, SA and SSA regions (Figure 4.10).
+Coverage of recommended breastfeeding practices varies substantially among the OIC regions (Figure 4.3).
+The share of infants, which are breastfed within one hour of birth, ranges from 28.8% in SA to 55.2% in ECA region.
+On the other hand, in terms of continued breastfeeding at 2 years of age, coverage ranges from 27.7% in MENA to 60% in SA region.
+In general, data from three indicators relating to breastfeeding reveals that a significant number of children remained vulnerable to malnutrition in all OIC regions.
+Regarding the introduction of complementary food, EAP region registered the highest coverage rate of 82.5% whereas, more than half of infants were introduced to solid, semi-solid or soft foods at 6 to 8 months in SSA, MENA and SA regions (Figure 4.3).

-4.6 Micronutrient Deficiencies
+4.3 Micronutrient Deficiencies

-Micronutrient deficiencies like deficiencies of vitamin A, iron, iodine, zinc and folic acid are very common among women and children in low income developing countries, including some OIC countries.
+Micronutrient deficiencies like deficiencies of vitamin A, iron, iodine, zinc and folic acid are very common among women and children in low-income developing countries, including some OIC countries.
 While efforts to improve the nutritional status of children through breastfeeding and complementary feeding are crucial, interventions like supplementation are regarded as a fast-track approach to improve the intake of vital micronutrients among women and children.
-This sub-section will give a brief overview of efforts exerted by the OIC countries to improve the micronutrient deficiencies among children.
+This sub-section gives a brief overview of efforts exerted by the OIC countries to improve the micronutrient deficiencies among children.